leon19/ts-node-starter/README.md

 ### yarn build

 Compile typescript files from the `src` folder inside the `build` folder.
-TypeScript definitions are generated inside the `types` folder.

 ### yarn clean